-The On-Chip Compression module implements DEFLATE/gzip/lzip algorithms and works in a synchronous mode in problem state and an asynchrous mode for larger operations under z/OS.
+The On-Chip Compression module implements DEFLATE/gzip/lzip algorithms and works in a synchronous mode in problem state and an asynchronous mode for larger operations under z/OS.

-For more information about IBM Integrated Accelerator for z Enterprise Data Compression (zEDC - On-Chip Compression) on z15 servers, see Appendix C, "IBM Integrated Accelerator for zEnterprise Data Compression" on page 509.
+For more information about IBM Integrated Accelerator for z Enterprise Data Compression (zEDC - On-Chip Compression) on z15 servers, see Appendix C., "IBM Integrated Accelerator for zEnterprise Data Compression" on page 479.

-z15 processor memory and cache structure are shown in Figure 9-2.
+z15 processor memory and cache structure (single CPC drawer) are shown in Figure 9-2.